 When the time came, each of the young people went up one by one and had their time with Fr Martin, as he handed them the Eucharist one by one.
 At the end of the mass, echoes of the well-known passage “indeed, I have carved you in the palm of my hand” rung true, as each and every of the students was called up by name one by one, much to the appreciation of the congregation.

-Special thanks and congratualations to the teachers involved at the schools in the preparation of the young people, and of course to the young people themselves.
-We look forward to continuing on with you, as you now turn your heads towards making your Confirmations!
+Special thanks and congratualations to teachers from St John's 'Jessica Thwaites, Ann Nolan and Narelle Taylor along with deputy principal Melanie Granata and to Jenny and Janice for their work in helping the children from the community schools prepare for their communions.
+Congratlations to the young people, ee look forward to continuing on with you, as you now turn your heads towards making your Confirmations!